Redpoint1/pypub/Readme.md

+# Patch for python 3 #
+This fork just my quick patch to make pypub works without error in python 3.

+5 files need to be changed, i.e. clean.py, epub.py, __init__.py, chapter.py (Also fixed images missing), constants.py (added "code", "figure", "pre", "style", "td/tr/table" tags)

+This fix is quick and may causes bug, please don't hesitate to open issue for any bug.

 # Pypub #

 Create epub's using python.
 Pypub is a python library to create epub files quickly without having to worry about the intricacies of the epub specification.